Paul-Louis Landsberg: Capture and death

 Unfortunately, Landsberg was for a long time persecuted by the Gestapo and it was clear that they were intent on having him put away, if not least for his Anti-Nazist views but also for his essentially Jewish parentage.
 First his wife Madeleine was taken captive by the Nazis and he spent a long odyssey cycling from town to town in France, both so as to escape from the German Army and in order to find her.
 He succeeded in joining an Anti-Nazi military group which provided him with official papers, enabling him to take shelter at several locations (Vendôme, Orléans, Lyon) yet always without any news of his wife.
-The group of the Esprit journal manage to see to the safe storage of some of his works and place him safely (for a moment) at the Psychiatric Asylum in Pau, where he is much in need of recovery after the trauma of being separated from his wife and being detained temporarily by the Nazis.
+The group of the Esprit journal managed to see to the safe storage of some of his works and place him safely (for a moment) at the Psychiatric Asylum in Pau, where he was afforded some recovery from the trauma of being separated from his wife and being detained temporarily by the Nazis.

-Ultimately, Jacques Thérond, who heads the 'groupe Esprit' installs Landsberg at a hotel with papers under the name of 'Richert'.
-Against all odds he succeeds in finding his wife, joins a local combat group and evades anti-semitic persecution for some time.
-However, in March 1943 he is arrested as a Resistance fighter and as being of Jewish origin.
-He is deported to the concentration camp at Oranienburg, outside Berlin and is recorded as having died of exhaustion on 2 April 1944 while still incarcerated.
+Ultimately, Jacques Thérond, who headed the 'groupe Esprit' installed Landsberg at a hotel with papers under the name of 'Richert'.
+Against all odds he succeeded in finding his wife, joined a local combat group and evaded anti-semitic persecution for some time.
+However, in March 1943 he was arrested as a Resistance fighter and as being of Jewish origin.
+He was deported to the concentration camp at Oranienburg, outside Berlin and is recorded as having died of exhaustion on 2 April 1944 while still incarcerated.